Issyanofsky/Rasa/files/3_domain.md

 ![Voice-Specific Response Properties](../images/responses306.gif)

 # 3. Intents
-Categories of things your user say.
+Categories of things your user say. the NLU map the intents to the training data (containing ways user may express the intent).

 ![Intents](../images/intents301.gif)